-Rockville was well led and managed effectively.
-The service had clear values including offering privacy, dignity, rights and independence.
+5 Prince of wales Road and Encompass, the company that own the service, was well led and managed effectively.
+The service and company had clear values including "Working to the ethos that the individual is at the centre of everything we do."
 This helped to provide a service that ensured the needs and values of people were respected.
-These values were incorporated into staff training and people received a copy of the services core values.
+These values were incorporated into staff training and people received a copy of the service's core values.

 The registered manager took an active role within the running of the service and had good knowledge of the people and the staff.
 There were clear lines of responsibility and accountability within the management structure.
-For example the service had a manager for the day centre and who liaised with the registered manager of the respite service.
+For example the service had a registered manager, a deputy manager and senior staff to support each other.
 This helped ensure people received continuity of care.
 Staff spoke highly of the support they received from the registered manager.
-During our inspection we spoke with the registered manager, the staff on duty and additional staff via phone calls after the visit.
+During our inspection we spoke with the registered manager, deputy manager and the staff on duty.
 They all demonstrated they knew the details of the care provided to the people which showed they had regular contact with the people who used the service and the staff.
-One staff said; "We have a great team who support each other."
+One new member of staff said of the staff team; "There to offer support and guidance."